 The Chairman and Chief Executive Officer is Rob Solomon.
 Hoang Vuong is the Chief Operating and Financial Officer.
 Rachel Roza is the Chief Marketing Officer.
 The Chief Technology Officer is Chi-Chao Chang.
 Daniel Gordon is GoFundMe's Vice President of Trust, Policy and Communications.

 Original founders Brad Damphousse and Andrew Ballester sits on the Board of Directors and continues to have a stake in GoFundMe.
 In 2015 Daniel Pfeiffer was hired as GoFundMe's Communication and Policy Chief.
 Pheiffer previously served as an advisor to President Barak Obama.

 GoFundMe is based in Redwood City, California.
 The company also has offices in San Diego, California and Dublin, Ireland.
 It has operations that run out of France, Germany, Spain and the United Kingdom.
 The company's main offices have an open floor plan.
 The intention is that employees will collaborate.

 Since its inception in 2010, GoFundMe has grown quickly to become the world's largest crowdsharing platform for raising money.
-It has hosted over 2 million campaigns and helped raise more than $5 million.
-It has sponsored 50 million donors.
-As of 2016, GoFundMe has a revenue of $100 million.
+It has hosted over 2 million campaigns and helped raise more than $5 billion.
+It has sponsored 50 million donors..

 6. How It Works